A Frustratingly Simple Yet Highly Effective Attack Baseline: Over 90% Success Rate Against the Strong Black-box Models of GPT-4.5/4o/o1: Approach

 \section{Approach}

 {\bf Framework Overview.} Our approach aims to enhance the semantic richness within the perturbation by extracting details matching certain semantics in the target image.
-By doing so, we improve the transferability of adversarial examples across various models through a \textit{many-to-many/one} matching, enabling them to remain effective against even the most robust black-box systems like GPT-4o, Gemini, and Claude.
+By doing so, we improve the transferability of adversarial examples through a \textit{many-to-many/one} matching, enabling them to remain effective against even the most robust black-box systems like GPT-4o, Gemini, and Claude.
 As shown in Fig.~\ref{fig:enter-label*}, at iteration $i$, the generated adversarial sample performs random cropping followed by resizing to its original dimensions.
 The cosine similarity between the local source image embedding and the global or local target image embedding is then computed using an ensemble of surrogate white-box models to guide perturbation updates.
+The source-target pairs are randomly sampled.
 Through this iterative local-global or local-local matching, the central perturbed regions on the source image become progressively more refined, enhancing both semantic consistency and attack effectiveness, which we observe is surprisingly effective for commercial black-box LVLMs.

 \textbf{Reformulation with Many-to-[Many/One] Mapping.} Viewing details of adversarial samples as local features carrying target semantics, we reformulate the problem with many-to-many or many-to-one mapping\footnote{We found that the source image $\bf X_{\text{sou}}$ requires local matching for effective non-uniform perturbation aggregation, while target image $\bf X_{\text{tar}}$ can operate at both local and global levels, with both yielding strong results.} for semantic detail extraction: let $\bf X_{\text{sou}}, \bf X_{\text{tar}}\in \mathbb{R}^{H \times W \times 3}$ denote the source and target images in the image space, $\bf X_{\text{sou}}$ is the clean image at the initial time.
 In each step, we seek a local adversarial perturbation $\bm \delta^l$ (with $\|\bm \delta^l\|_p \le \epsilon$) so that the perturbed source $\widetilde {\bf x}_i^{s} = \hat {\bf x}_i^s + \bm \delta^l_i$ (where $\widetilde {\bf x}_i^s$ is the optimized local source region at step $i$ after current learned perturbation) matches the target $\hat {\bf x}^t$ at semantic embedding space in a many-to-many/one fashion.
 Our final learned global perturbation $\bm \delta^g$ is an aggregation of all local $\{\bm \delta^l_i\}$.